 Is Accounts Receivable Factoring Right for Your Company?

 Does waiting for customers to pay stress you out?
 Is your business growing too fast that your cash flow can’t quite catch up?

 Could you use some extra working capital within the next week?

 Since approval for accounts receivable factoring is based on the creditworthiness of your customers, it’s a great option for business owners who have been unable to obtain bank financing.
 If you need additional funds to take on new clients, purchase new supplies, invest in marketing, etc. and don’t want to deal with extra debt on your balance sheet, then factoring is definitely an option worth exploring for your business.

-Keep in mind that receivables factoring companies won’t typically work with B2C companies.
+Keep in mind that account receivables factoring companies won’t typically work with B2C companies.
 In order to qualify, you must work with government or business customers.